Jiangshan00001/django_amis_render/README.md

                   |
                   --------settings.py
                   --------urls.py
-            ----myTestApp     <----this is your app
+            ----myRenderApp     <----this is your app
                   |
                   ---------static
                              |